Overwhelmed Belgian monks enter internet age to sell prized beer

 For the first time they will also be able to pick and mix from the abbey's three Westvleteren beers - a 5.8% blond, an 8% ale, and its most famous 10.2% dark ale.

-The monks recognise the system, which will launch at the end of this month, will not eliminate profiteers, but at least make it harder to buy in bulk.
+The monks recognize the system, which will launch at the end of this month, will not eliminate profiteers, but at least make it harder to buy in bulk.

 They also hope the new system will make it easier for foreign beer lovers to order, although they will still have to come to the abbey to collect their beer.